swaptacular/swpt_accounts/protocol.rst

    compared to earlier messages.

 signal_seqnum : int32
-   The sequential number of message.
+   The sequential number of the message.
 For a given account, later `ConfigureAccount`_ messages SHOULD have bigger sequential numbers, compared to earlier messages (except for the possible 32-bit integer wrapping, in case of an overflow).